WeChatCV/NovaEdit/README.md

 - `--ckpt_path`: Path to trained checkpoint
 - `--num_samples`: Number of samples to generate
 - `--num_inference_steps`: Denoising steps (default 50)
-- `--first_only`: Use only the first cue frame for all cue positions
+- `--first_only`: Use only the first cue frame for all cue positions, **if you have set multiple cue frames in the keyframes video, just omit this flag**
 - `--tiled`: Enable VAE tiling for GPU memory savings

 ### Multi-GPU Inference